 The paramoji parameterizes facial expressions with a wide variety of emotions.
 This includes the the seven universal emotions defined by Paul Ekman with reasonable accuracy.
 Here are the author's picks for those emotions.
 You can click the image to create your own variations of those expressions.
 Note that there is not one correct choice, but many ways to change the face along the dimensions of emotional nuances.

-The easiest way to link the image directly as shown below.
-You can set the request parameters for five paramoji dimensions from 0 to 100.
-Optionally you can set the size parameter to get a fixed size image.
+You can set the request parameters for six paramoji dimensions from 0 to 100.

-<img src="https://paramoji.org/ paramoji.svg.php?v=70&a=50&d=45&c=0&o=40"/>
+<img src="https://paramoji.org/ paramoji.svg.php?v=70&a=50&d=45&g=0&c=0&o=40"/>

 The source code is licensed as MIT and can be accessed here: